Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ## Overview

-[The News Paper](https://newsdemoapp.herokuapp.com/) is a concept website where user is able to read the latest news published by the journalistic editorial staff.
+[The News Paper](https://newsdemoapp.herokuapp.com/) is a concept website where user is able to read the latest news published by the journalist editorial staff.

-The platform offers also Premium news under a monthly payment fee.
-The concept is that not all news area freely readable, there can be also "specific" news wich are under payment.
+The platform also offers a Premium news section for a monthly payment fee.
+The concept is that not all news is freely readable, there is also "specific" news that readers can access against payment.

-The news are dispayed using table for a fully responsive and mobile friendly website.
+The news is dispayed using table for a fully responsive and mobile friendly website.

 ------